 Upon successful creation of each <subscription> resource, the resource identifier of the recently created <subscription> shall be added to the regularResourcesAsTargetSubscriptions attribute at the position of the corresponding entry in regularResourcesAsTarget.

 d) Once the <crossResourceSubscription> resource is created, the Hosting CSE shall start the time window if the timeWindowType=PERIODICWINDOW; if timeWindowType=SLIDINGWINDOW, the Hosting CSE shall start the time window after the first notification is received from a Target Resource Hosting CSE.
 If the notificationStatsEnable attribute is set to true, the Hosting CSE shall start recording notification statistics in the notificationStatsInfo attribute once the <crossResourceSubscription> resource is created.

+The request shall be rejected with a “BAD_REQUEST” Response Status Code if the eventEvaluationMode attribute is set to “ALL_OR_SOME_EVENTS_MISSING” or “ALL_EVENTS_MISSING”, and timeWindowType is set to “SLIDINGWINDOW”.

 7.4.58.2.2 Retrieve